 Why are ovulation tests important?

 Ovulation tests don't just detect the LH peak; they also provide a window onto the subtle hormonal fluctuations that regulate a woman's fertility cycle.
-Understanding these variations can help anticipate the best time to conceive, especially for those with irregular cycles or symptoms ovulation.
+Understanding these variations can help anticipate the best time to conceive, especially for those with irregular cycles or unclear ovulation symptoms.

 What is the basal body temperature curve?